jamessud/jamessud.github.io/_projects/words_2_dog.md

 <p><center>  ~ * ~  </center></p>
 <br/>

 The dog started eating raw foods, per a friend’s recommendation.
 The food came in a thick, crackling plastic bag.
 Inside were eight servings of frozen raw meat.
 Mini didn’t know what the mystery animal was.
 Every day a packet had to be thawed and split into breakfast and dinner.
 He never forgot to move the packet from the freezer to the fridge, and sometimes it was his chore to split the meat in two.
 The meat would be wet and soft – cold thawed flesh.
-While he prepared the meals, the dog would jump on his leg and dig in his nails.
+While he prepared the meals, the dog would jump on his leg and dig in its nails.
 Mini would stop and turn his back to untrain the behavior.
-When the food was ready, Mini would make him sit, and when Mini placed the dish on the ground and released the command, the dog would instantaneously burst forth and bury his face in the dead cow, pig, or chicken, and the fats would coagulate on the whiskers by his snout and make it sticky, or the blood would dribble to the hair below his mouth and dry off to become crunchy.
+When the food was ready, Mini would make it sit, and when Mini placed the dish on the ground and released the command, the dog would instantaneously burst forth and bury its face in the dead cow, pig, or chicken, and the fats would coagulate on the whiskers by its snout and make it sticky, or the blood would dribble to the hair below its mouth and dry off to become crunchy.

 <br/>
 <p><center>  ~ * ~  </center></p>